GIS-S-mart/Benchmark-1_MBSE_for_Early_Validation_and_Verification/README.md

 - *Requirement*: the result of a formal transformation of one or more needs or parent requirements into an agreed-to obligation for an object to possess some property within specified constraints under some conditions with acceptable risk.
 - *Specification*: a set of requirements.
+- *Specification Validation*: confirmation, through objective evidence, that ech individual requirement and the set of requirements is complete and correct.
 - *Design*: definition of the architecture, system elements, interfaces, and other characteristics of a system.
-- *Verification*: confirmation, through objective evidence, that specified requirements have been fulfilled.
+- *(Early) Design Verification*: confirmation, through objective evidence, that specified requirements have been fulfilled by the design.
-- *Validation*: confirmation, through objective evidence, that the requirements for a specific intended use or application have been fulfilled.
+- *(Early) Design Validation*: confirmation, through objective evidence, that the requirements for a specific intended use or application have been fulfilled.
 A system is able to accomplish its intended use, goals and objectives (i.e., meet stakeholder requirements) in the intended operational environment.
 The right system was built.

 ## Requirements